johnl188/Machine-Learning-Final-Project----Linck-John/README.md

 ![Results](results.png)

 The accuracy scores of the models did not vary too much by test percentage, only by about 3%.
 It is clear that the Decision Tree Classifier Model is better for prediction in the data set.
-This makes sense because this is a classification problem.
+This makes sense because this is a classification problem which the Decision Tree Classifier Model excels at.

 Here is a plot of the accuracy scores by test percentage.